G-torsors over a Dedekind scheme: Introduction

-We remark that the idea of confining oneself to locally free, finite rank representations of $G$ (rather than all quasicoherent sheaves with $G$-action) over Dedekind schemes is already present in Saavedra's book on Tannakian categories.
-Nonetheless, the equivalence of (i) and (iii) in Theorem \ref{maintheorem} is only proven when the base is a field (cf. \cite[II.4.2.2]{Sa}).
-It is not known to the author whether one can replace ``monomorphism" with ``exact" in the statement of Theorem \ref{maintheorem} (iii) (they are of course equivalent over a field).
+As we mentioned in the abstract, Theorems~\ref{maintheorem1} and \ref{maintheorem2} were known when the base is a field.
+Furthermore, the idea of confining oneself to locally free, finite rank representations of $G$ (rather than all quasicoherent sheaves with $G$-action) over Dedekind schemes is already present in Saavedra's book on Tannakian categories \cite{Sa}.
+Nonetheless, the equivalence in Theorem \ref{maintheorem2} is only proven there when the base is a field (cf. \cite{Sa}*{II.4.2.2}).

+Finally, we remark that the formalism involving fibered categories over the Zariski site on $X$ used in Theorem \ref{maintheorem2} is not necessary when $X$ is affine.
+In that case, one need only consider exact, faithful tensor functors $F:\op{Rep}{G}\to\mr{Bun}_X$.

-\textbf{Acknowledgements}: I would like to thank Madhav Nori for useful discussions, and Torsten Wedhorn and Philipp Gross for their helpful correspondence.
-This paper was part of the work for my PhD thesis, and I am deeply grateful to my advisor, Mark Kisin, for his help and support along the way.
+\textbf{Acknowledgements}: I would like to thank Madhav Nori for many helpful discussions, and Torsten Wedhorn and Philipp Gross for their useful correspondence.
+This paper stems from a result from my PhD thesis, and I am deeply grateful to my advisor, Mark Kisin, for his help and support along the way.
 I am indebted to Brian Conrad who generously read earlier drafts, and gave numerous comments and suggestions.
+Finally, I am happy to thank the referee who gave a very careful reading that caught several infelicities and improved the exposition.